FREE CLASS

 While I know setbacks can be overwhelming and discouraging, I want to start by reassuring you that they’re actually normal!

-Contrary to popular belief, you need to take a break from everything every now and then (or a “step back”)– it’s necessary to succeed in anything you wish to do.
+Contrary to popular belief, you need to take a break from everything every now and then, or take a “step back.”
+It’s necessary to succeed at anything you want to do.

 The truth is, no one’s capable of operating at 100% all the time.
 Think of it like trying to lift the max weight on a deadlift when you’re not very active, your muscles will give out, and you’ll probably have to spend some time away from the gym.

-For that reason, it’s okay to allow yourself to take a break from everything to recentre.
+For that reason, it’s okay to allow yourself to take a break from everything to recenter.
 Your efforts don’t need to be sabotaged or tossed to the curb!

 Setbacks exist at every stage of life and will continue to exist.
-The key to getting ahead isn’t learning how to avoid the lows but how to approach and start planning for low energy productivity.
+The key to getting ahead is learning how to approach and plan for low energy productivity, rather than trying to avoid the lows altogether.

 Planning For Low Moments

-As someone who’s experienced many highs and lows (and seen countless others do the same), I want to offer you some strategies that can help support you through the lows in life- so you can stay on track and plan ahead!
+As someone who’s experienced many highs and lows, and seen countless others do the same, I want to offer some strategies to help you through the lows.
+These can help you stay on track and plan ahead!

 Today, we’re covering different ways to prioritize self-care while still pursuing your goals.